jundalisay/sp/content/en/research/smith/wealth-of-nations/book-4/chapter-7h.md

 ---
-title: "Economic Democracy"
+title: "The Enumerated Commodities"
-heading: "Chapter 7e"
+heading: "Chapter 7h"
-description: "The English Puritans were restrained at home.
-They fled for freedom to America and established the four governments of New England"
+description: "The 2 kinds of enumerated commodities are: American produce that cannot be produced, and those that can be produced in Britain and overseas"
 c: "seagreen"
-weight: 76
+weight: 725
 writer:
   name: Adam Smith
   url: https://en.wikipedia.org/wiki/Adam_Smith